Mike Lee: 2016 presidential election

 In March 2016, Lee endorsed Ted Cruz over Donald Trump in the 2016 Republican primary.
 He was the first senator to do so.
 At the time, he said, "I expect I'll be the first of many Republican senators who will endorse Ted Cruz.
 I'm confident more are on the way, and I welcome others to join."
-By June, after Trump had become the presumptive nominee, Lee had still not endorsed him, saying he needed "assurances" that Trump would not act as an "authoritarian" or "autocrat" and expressing frustration that Trump had "accused my best friend's father of conspiring to kill JFK".
+By June, after Trump had become the presumptive nominee, Lee had still not endorsed him, saying he needed "assurances" that Trump would not act as an "authoritarian" or "autocrat" and expressing frustration that Trump had "accused my best friend's father of conspiring to kill JFK"; at several points during the 2016 primary, Trump publicly implied that Ted Cruz's father Rafael had consorted with Lee Harvey Oswald to assassinate President John F. Kennedy.
+Lee voted for Independent Evan McMullin.

 2017 Alabama special election

 On October 16, 2017, Lee endorsed Roy Moore in the 2017 Alabama special election runoff to fill the seat of U.S. Attorney General and former senator Jeff Sessions.
 Moore had been removed as the Alabama Supreme Court's chief justice in 2003 for defying a federal order to remove an illegal Ten Commandments monument from the Alabama Judicial Building.
 He was reelected chief justice in 2012.
 In May 2016, Moore was once again removed from the bench by the Alabama Judicial Inquiry Commission (JIC), permanently via suspension for the rest of his term, making him ineligible for reelection, for ordering state probate judges to ignore a U.S. Supreme Court decision.
 In a 50-page opinion, the Court of the Judiciary denied Moore's appeal of the JIC's decision, and said his removal was necessary "to preserve the integrity, independence, impartiality of Alabama's judiciary".
 Nevertheless, Lee praised Moore for his "reputation of integrity" and said he was essential to getting conservative legislation through the Senate.
 "That is why I am proudly endorsing Judge Roy Moore.
-Alabamians have the chance to send a proven, conservative fighter to the United States Senate".
+Alabamians have the chance to send a proven, conservative fighter to the United States Senate."
 On November 9, 2017, Moore was accused of molesting a 14-year-old and other girls under age 18 when he was 32.

 On November 10, Lee asked the Moore campaign to stop using Lee's endorsement of Moore in its ads.
 Lee's spokesperson said of the sexual misconduct allegations, "If these allegations are true, Judge Moore should resign."
 Later that day, Lee rescinded his endorsement of Moore.